 What we’ll be living on

-What we found is a 65′ x 10′ solar powered widebeam built by Ryan Collingwood at Thames Solar Electric.
+What we found is a 65′ x 10′ solar powered widebeam.
 It’s entirely free of fossil fuels, powered by solar panels on the roof feeding a 96 kWh battery bank which in turn powers the twin electric engines which drive the prop.
-The power from the panels is enough to keep all our appliances (minimum A+ rated) running, even through the winter.
-There’s a heat recovery ventilation system (75% efficient) and heating is powered by an eco log burner.
+The power from the panels is enough to keep all our appliances (all energy efficient) running, even through the winter.
+There’s a heat recovery ventilation system and heating is powered by an eco log burner.
 In addition, the boat has rainwater harvesting, which channels water through a 3 phase filtration system for use in the bathroom, washing machine and dish washing.
 We’ll need no gas, hardly any water, and probably no electricity at all.

 It’s not a compromise on living standards either.
 We’ll have 4G broadband (30Mbps), TV, a fully fitted kitchen, bespoke bathroom, and two decent sized bedrooms.
-The photos of the living area in the Sunflower (Ryan’s first solar powered boat that he and his partner still live on) give you some idea of the feel inside the boat.
 To get a house with our river views would cost you 5 or 10 times as much as we spent, and we can move our house and moor it anywhere.
 We can paddle board straight off the back of the boat and I can fish without leaving home.
 Oh, and we have no mortgage, and living costs around 40% lower than before (including the premium we happily pay to eat organic and sustainable food).

 What’s the catch?

-Many of the common drawbacks of living on a canal boat (condensation, heating, maintenance costs) aren’t a problem with what Ryan is calling ‘the Big Green Machine’.
+Many of the common drawbacks of living on a canal boat (condensation, heating, maintenance costs) should be eliminated (though we do have some issues with our heating, more on that in another blog).
 The one compromise you have to make is space.
 We don’t have a spare room, a utility room, a garage or a loft.
 We’ve had to pare down our belongings until what we have is what we really need.
 Particularly precious things we can’t fit in the boat but can’t be thrown away are stored with understanding relatives (though we could use container storage without spending much).
 We actually like this way of living, because with less room we can’t buy lots of things we don’t really need!
 For us sustainable living isn’t just about reducing emissions and saving energy, it’s about reducing consumption, full stop.